Skip to Content

 Gravels and creeks can capture emeralds that may have formed elsewhere, and many specimens end up deposited in these environments, but generally, emeralds aren’t found along riverbanks.

-At the same time, pegmatites are a natural rock where emeralds form in, apart from other rocks, and as such, road cuts or other areas that expose these rocks are likely to contain emeralds as well.
+At the same time, pegmatites are natural rocks in which emeralds form separately from other rocks.
+Therefore, road cuts or other sites that expose these rocks are likely also to include emeralds.

-Of course, it also highly depends on the region’s past volcanic history and the required elements.
-When searching for emeralds, you should know that they are often hidden in rocks with thin minerals known as mica schists.
+Of course, it is also heavily reliant on the region’s volcanic history and the necessary components.
+When hunting for emeralds, remember that they are frequently hidden in rocks with thin minerals known as mica schists.

 TIP: Rockhounds have many mediums and environments to collect rocks, minerals, gemstones, or even fossils.
 Check out the differences between gravel pits, quarries, and mines in the article below: